Arjuna Penance – Descent of Ganges of Mahabalipuram / Mamallapuram Visit, Travel Guide

 Entry Fee: Indians: INR 10, Foreigners: INR 340, Children (below 15 years): Free

-How To Reach Arjuna Penance – Decent of Ganges Mahabalipuram / Mamallapuram :
+How To Reach Arjuna Penance – Descent of Ganges Mahabalipuram / Mamallapuram :

 Through Roadways: Mahabalipuram Town is well connected to the cities in and around the region including Chennai via both private tourist buses (that operate from Chennai Central) as well as Tamil Nadu Public Transport bus services.
 Mahabalipuram is connected by a number of interconnecting roadways to Chennai, Chengalpattu, Pondicherry and Kanchipuram.
 You can take a bus to Mahabalipuram from Kanchipuram, Pondicherry and other nearby tourist areas.
 Once you reach Mahabalipuram you can easily walk or cycle your way through the small town.